As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

 1. By Public Commuting

-There are three types of vehicles available for travelers and visitors who want to know how to go to the Temple of Leah.
+There are three types of vehicles available for travelers and visitors who want to know how to go to the Temple.
 Once in downtown Cebu, one can either take a motorcycle, otherwise known as ‘habal-habal’ in the place; a shuttle; taxi; and on a public utility jeep.

 A habal-habal or motorcycle could only take two passengers at a time, charging a minimum fare of 75 pesos per passenger.
 Waiting fee is 50 pesos.
 Just make sure that you and the motorcycle driver have agreed on the fare.
 The fare would normally be from Php50 – 100 per person, but there are times when some drivers would charge more than that depending on your agreement.